ManojINaik/smartHelpdeskwithAgent/README.md

    - Sets up BullMQ for job processing
    - Builds and starts the backend API server
    - Builds and starts the frontend web application
-   - Automatically seeds the database with sample data
+   - **Automatically seeds the database** with users, knowledge base articles, and configuration

 3. **Wait for completion** (2-5 minutes first time):
    - You'll see lots of text scrolling